 That trailhead is located here (42° 20' 36"N, 112° 17' 23"W).
 Cross the bridge over the creek.
 There will be a sign that says South Canyon left and Indian Mill Canyon and Kents Canyon right.
 Go right and follow the jeep trail for 0.5 mile.
 This part of the hike is easy with little elevation gain.
 Expect a few small creek crossings early in the season.
 You will come to another junction.
 Elkhorn Peak should come into view to the southwest.
 Go left towards Kents Canyon.

 Follow this trail for approximately one mile.
 Sometimes the trail follows the creek bed.
 There are many places where you can start climbing out of the canyon toward the southeast ridge of the mountain.
-I climbed out here (42° 19' 58"N, 112° 18' 35"W).
+The location for my choice of route is here (42° 19' 58"N, 112° 18' 35"W).
 The mountainside is steep for a couple hundred feet to the ridge ahead.
 Once on the ridge, start hiking west.
-There will be trees and rock outcroppings along the way that you will have to go around.
+There will be trees and some rock outcroppings along the way that you will have to go up or around.

 As you climb higher the ridge will become a face.
 This is the steepest part of the climb.
 It will be just to the left of the huge cliff on the east face.
 There is a small cliff band about 200 feet below the summit ridge that you must get over.
 It is not as hard as it looks but the rock is loose.
 Once above this, it is only a short distance to the top of the ridge.
 You will get your first view of the other side of the valley.
 Hike toward the north.
 The summit can be seen off in the distance and is an easy walk along the ridge.